 (8.)
 Effect of Resignation by Respondent.
-If the Respondent resigns as a member of the IAI while a disciplinary process involving the Respondent is pending, the President, in consultation with the General Counsel shall decide whether the petition should proceed.
+If the Respondent resigns as a member of the IAI while a disciplinary process involving the Respondent is pending, the President, in consultation with the General Counsel, shall decide whether the petition should proceed.

 (9.)
 Effect of Lapse of Membership.
 If the Respondent’s membership lapses due to non-payment of dues while a disciplinary process involving the Respondent is pending, the disciplinary process shall be handled in the same manner as a resignation.

 (10) Publication.
-The IAI may publicize the nature, existence, or preliminary or final result of any disciplinary proceeding or action, at any stage, if deemed by the Board of Directors to be in the interests of the IAI.
+The IAI may, at its discretion, publicize the nature, existence, or preliminary or final result of any disciplinary proceeding or action, at any stage, if deemed by the Board of Directors to be in the interests of the IAI.

 (b.)
 Funding.
 Except for exigent circumstances, the Board of Directors shall approve all funding for the operation of the Professional Review Board and the Board of Appeals in advance of any in-person meeting.
 In the event of exigent circumstances, the President may approve emergency spending up to a limit of $2,500.00.
 As soon as possible, any emergency spending approval will be communicated to the Chairperson of the Board of Directors.

-Article XVIII Interpretation of Bylaws

-Section 18.01 Broad Interpretation.
-The provisions of these Bylaws shall be interpreted as broadly as lawfully possible to carry out the lawful purposes for which the IAI was formed.

-Section 18.02 Limitations on Broad Interpretation.
-Due to the ambiguous nature of any written language, it may be possible to have more than one interpretation of any given provision of the Bylaws.
-At all times the provisions of this document shall be construed in a manner that is in accordance with the laws of the State of Delaware and with the applicable provisions of the United States Internal Revenue Service Regulations (IRS Code).

-Section 18.03 Conflict.
-If there is any conflict between the provisions of these Bylaws and the Constitution, the Constitution shall govern.
-If there is any conflict between the provisions of these Bylaws and any procedural or operations manual, the Bylaws shall govern.

-Section 18.04 Effect of Unenforceable or Invalid Provision.
-Should any of the provisions or portions of these Bylaws be held unenforceable or invalid for any reason, the remaining provisions and portions of these Bylaws shall be unaffected by such holding.

 Article XIX Official Language

 Section 19.01 Official Language.
 The official language of the IAI shall be English.

 Section 19.02 Exception.
-Section 19.01 shall not preclude the IAI from translating publications and/or notices into other language(s).
+This section shall not preclude the IAI from translating publications and/or notices into other language(s).

 Article XX Amendments